 When you are invited to dine with a Vietnamese family, everyone loves seeing you enjoy their food so leaving too much food in your bowl is considered rude and impolite.
 However, it’s not to the extent that you have to eat whatever they give even when you are too full or it’s the food you don’t eat.
 If there is something you really can’t take, just say clearly the reason and refuse it politely.
 Or before coming, you can just find a way to inform the family about what you can’t eat with a reason, they will be more than happy to treat you what you are suitable with.

 One small thing is Vietnamese elders really like to show their hospitality by picking up the best food and place into the guest’s bowl, especially when the guest is younger.
-By no way should you return the food picked for you to the plate or refuse it by taking it away or putting into someone else’s bowl.
+By no way should you return the food picked for you to the plate or refuse it by taking it away or putting into someone else’s bowl?
 This is considered very offensive and rude.
 If you don’t like it, let it stay in your bowl the whole time.

 On the table

-There are two important bowls on the table one of which is fish sauce or dipping sauce bowl and the another one soup bowl.
+There are two important bowls on the table one of which is a fish sauce or dipping sauce bowl and another one soup bowl.
 You dip the food into the fish sauce for a better taste then take the food back into your bowl.
 You can ask the cook if you don’t know which sauce for which food.
 Do not take up and pour the sauce into your bowl.
 Same goes to the soup bowl.
 There will be a big spoon used to scoop the soup into the rice bowl.

 Vietnamese people often hold the rice bowl in one hand and the chopstick in another.
 It’s best to keep the rice bowl close to your mouth while eating and avoid dropping rice and food from your mouth and bowl on the table as much as you can.
 Making loud chewing sounds is not appreciated.
-Vietnamese people often talk during meal and this is not considered rude.
+Vietnamese people often talk during the meal and this is not considered rude.

 Usually, the meal is finished when all the food on the table is gone.
 The members don’t leave when others still eating but they stay and talk.
 Vietnamese always encourage you to eat more even when you are full.
 Or if you are the last person to finish, do not mind it, the host loves it when their guests eat a lot and they will keep you company even after the dessert is served.